rickmugridge/mismatched/ValidateThat.md

 Note that:
 * We use `match.array.every()` to apply the same matcher to each element of the actual array.
 * For each element, we use `match.describeContext()` to create a suitable context for errors, based on the `personId`.
-The first argument to the the function is any specialised outer context.
+The first argument to the function is any specialised outer context.
 * In the individual fields of the Person object, we use `match.describe()` to define both the matcher and the error message that results if the matcher fails.
 For example, the name field needs to be a string:
     * `name: match.describe(match.ofType.string(), nameDescription),`